NIP-01: Basic Protocol

 dtag combination

-Core kinds include: 0 (user metadata), 1 (text note), 3 (follow list).
+Core kinds include: 0 (user metadata), 1 (text note), and 3 (follow list).

 Client-Relay Communication